TASEmulators/BizHawk/.github/ISSUE_TEMPLATE/bug_report.md

 [//]: # "This description supports Markdown syntax.
 There's a cheatsheet here: https://guides.github.com/features/mastering-markdown/"
 [//]: # "These lines are comments, for letting you know what you should be writing.
 You can delete them or leave them in."
 [//]: # "Also, please don't waste your time writing until you've checked for similar Issues.
 Remember to check closed Issues too!"
-[//]: # "One more thing: if you're on Linux, please comment on #1430 instead of opening an issue so we don't annoy the other devs."

 ### Summary
 [//]: # "Briefly describe what's broken.
 Include relevant details: loaded core, loaded rom's hash, open tools, running scripts...
 You can embed a screenshot if it's easier to show the bug, but if you need more than one please put them at the end."